Parecido/RDKit-SMARTS/README.md

 ## TODO

 * Support more than one reagent
-* Stereochemistry (Non-tetrahedral chiral classes)
+* Stereochemistry (RDKit does not support non-tetrahedral chiral classes)
-* Test cis-trans isomerism (The new version of RDKit supports it)
+* Test cis-trans isomerism (The new version of RDKit should supports it)